 - Enter the date the work is expected to be delivered to the client.

-If you bill using Staff or Role Rates (rather than Service Rates) then you should drill into the Service Groups and Services you associated Tasks to in the Schedule.
+If you bill using Staff or Role Rates (rather than Service Rates) then you should drill into the Service Groups and Services (click the small black arrows on any row) you associated Tasks to in the Schedule.

 Because the majority of clients do bill based on Service Rates, the Aggregate option is defaulted to be ON for each Task.
 Only de-select the Aggregate tick box if you want to bill out at the Role or Staff Rate of the person assigned to the Task.
 Note that you can set the Aggregate button to be on or off by default, via Admin > System Set Up > System Preferences, and the Task tab.